dekhtyar/CSC366-Spring2013/README.md

-This is Aperture Science group branch.
+This is the Aperture Science group branch.

 Team Members:
 * Jessica Cosio